talkingkotlin/website/_posts/2023-08-10-Compose-Multiplatform-in-Production-at-Instabee.md

 ---
 layout: post
-title: "Compose Multiplatform in Production at Instabee"
+title: "Compose Multiplatform in Production on iOS at Instabee"
 guest: Partha Muruganandam and Johannes Svensson
 recorded: 2023-07-18
 published: 2023-08-10